Minutes & Agenda

 Mr. Paul Czapracki: President of Board of Commissioners/ DPW Dept.

 Mr. John Zyla: Vice- President of Board of Commissioners/PoliceDept.

 Mr. Michael Roke: Fire Dept.

 All meetings are scheduled to start at 6:00 PM in the Municipal Bldg, 351 W. Kirmar Ave., Wanamie, Pa.
 18634

-In addition to the Regular Monthly Meetings listed, Newport Township Commissioners hold Work Sessions on the third Tuesday of every month at 6:00 PM that are open to the public.
+In addition to the regular monthly meetings listed above, Newport Township Commissioners hold work sessions, open to the public, on the third Tuesday of every month at 9:00am.
 Special Meetings are scheduled as needed and are advertised well in advance of their occurrence.